samd22/Walmart-Dataset-Analysis/README.md

 # Walmart-Dataset-Analysis
-In this project I used SQL and Python pandas to answer a few questions and analyze a large Walmart Dataset.
+In this project, I used SQL and Python pandas to answer a few questions and analyze a large Walmart Dataset.
 The dataset is described in README.

 About this file- from Kaggle*
 link: https://www.kaggle.com/yasserh/walmart-dataset